 was a great success, selling out on the last day.

-To transmit the essence of the natural ingredients that go into making the unique Nix & Kix flavours, we kept the design of the rest of the stand rustic and down to earth.
+To transmit the essence of the natural ingredients that go into making the unique Nix & Kix flavours, we kept the rest of the stand design rustic and down to earth.

 Utilising weathered timber for the bar/DJ booth area gave an instant sense of familiarity and welcome.
 With the Taste show taking place outdoors, we ensured that both visitors and staff were protected from the elements, rain or shine.